Open Call To Young Animation Artists, Producers, Writers and Technical Directors!

 Technical directors/programmers are required to send in a curriculum vitae, a motivation letter, links to previous works/projects and, optionally, any available samples of personal projects they might be working on and which they would like to further developed during the workshop.

-All applications are reviewed, and the group of 15-16 is selected during the Annecy festival in June.
-See the application form for more info.
+All applications are reviewed early June, and the group of up to 16 is selected during the Annecy festival (15 to 20 June 2020).
+The application form is online.

-A participation fee of 1.500 EUR covers all travel costs to all 4 schools (plus, for 8 of the 16, to Cartoon Movie or FMX), all hotel/hostel nights including breakfasts for 2 weeks at each school, all lunches and several dinners as well as a wealth of didactic material (from art supplies through various teacher hand-outs to a number of recognised film production books).
+A participation fee of 1.500 EUR covers all 4 modules as well as all travel costs to all 4 schools (plus, for 10 of the 16, to Cartoon Movie or FMX/Animation Production Day), and all hotel/hostel nights including breakfasts for 2 weeks at each school, all lunches and several dinners as well as a wealth of didactic material (art supplies, various teacher hand-outs and more).

 All participants having successfully completed ASF will receive a joint course certificate signed by all 4 partner organising schools.